 Reducing Waste

-The very reason the fashion industry itself actually accounts for approximately 10% of global carbon emissions and about 92 million tons of textile waste products annually.
-Second-hand purchases can generally lower people’s carbon emissions.
-For example, buying a used denim pair can save 1,800 gallons of water compared to what it takes to buy a new one.
+The fashion industry is one of the greatest polluters today; it’s responsible for almost 10% of global carbon emissions and creates about 92 million tons of textile waste each year.
+Second-Hand is one powerful intervention in promoting reevaluation and reducing presses on even new production.
+Second-hand business purchases will greatly reduce individual carbon footprints.
+For instance, by buying a used pair of denim jeans, 1,800 gallons of water are saved compared to a new pair.

 Circular Economy